 Early Help and Young Carers Champions

-Named champions should be nominated by all internal and partner agencies.
-Briefing sessions are held to enable Champions to cascade the use of the Initial Early Help and promote Young Carers within their own organisations.
+Named champions should be nominated by partner agencies to cascade the use of the Early Help and promote Young Carers within their own organisations.

 Useful links and tools: